bkumarbk9/BonjourInWPF/README.md

-Bonjour In WPF Application
+Bonjour In WPF Application: A WPF mDNS (Bonjour) discovery tool to discover available network services

-WPF mDNS (Bonjour) discovery tool to discover available network services Introduction
+Introduction
 In past 20 years, computers gradually transitioned away from platform-specific protocols such as AppleTalk, IPX, and NetBIOS towards the Internet Protocol (IP).
 The majority of computers and other network devices all use TCP/IP for communication.
 In that transition, however, one piece of functionality was lost—the ability to add devices to a local network and then connect to those devices from computers and other devices on the network, all with little or no configuration.